A quick look at the best pillows for migraine

 Those who experience migraine may also have a higher risk of developing insomnia.
 That makes it all the more important to fight for a good night’s sleep.

 While a pillow may not be a cure for migraine, it can help.
 After all, the last thing anyone with migraine needs is a pillow poorly impacting their cervical alignment, causing more head and neck pain.
 This can lead to more difficulty sleeping, which, as we’ve learned, may be a risk factor for migraine onset.

 To help avoid this cycle, it’s important to find a pillow that works for you, supports your

-That said, we’re here to help with a cheat sheet of the best pillows for people with migraines.
+We’re here to help with a cheat sheet of the best pillows for people with migraine.
 Whether you’re looking for something soft and cozy or firm and cooling, we’ve got you covered.

-Before we dive into it, here’s a quick rundown of the different types of pillows you’ll see on our list.
+Before we dive in, here’s a quick rundown of the different types of pillows you’ll see on our list.

 When you think of a soft, comfy pillow, you probably don’t think of buckwheat.

 But stay with us!
 Pillows filled with buckwheat hulls (the outer shells of buckwheat seeds) can be surprisingly comfortable.
 They conform to the shape of your head and neck, evenly distributing weight.

 Since buckwheat is all-natural, there’s no risk of the smelly off-gassing that can sometimes happen with foam — a huge plus if scents are one of your migraine triggers.

 Buckwheat pillows are also super breathable and can last longer than some other types of pillows.
 And when it’s time for a new pillow, you can rest assured that buckwheat hulls are fully compostable.